TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 [Pi Zero OTG Cluster](http://blog.alexellis.io/pizero-otg-swarm/)

+[Dramble](https://www.pidramble.com/) is a 5 RPi Drupal cluster that can be used to teach ansible.

-- Participate with an open source project
+### Participate with an open source project

 Another great way to get more experience is to find a python script on github, make a github account, and fork the project.
 To fork a project, you can take